Maintenance

 3 months

-Check steel fittings for any corrosion and clean back with a wire brush where required or consider replacement.
+• Check steel fittings for any corrosion and clean back with a wire brush where required or consider replacement.
 Ensure fittings are kept lubricated with a 3-in-1 or similar suitable lubricant

-Turnbuckles should be cleaned and lubricated periodically.
+• Turnbuckles should be cleaned and lubricated periodically.
 Use lubricants sparingly and be careful not to get any lubricant on the sail fabric

 6 months

-Inspect the edge webbing, stitching and corner attachment rings for any signs of deterioration
+• Inspect the edge webbing, stitching and corner attachment rings for any signs of deterioration

-Check for any debris or bird droppings and remove
+• Check for any debris or bird droppings and remove

-Clean using a mild detergent, warm water and a soft bristle brush.
+• Clean using a mild detergent, warm water and a soft bristle brush.
 Please note vigorous scrubbing could cause damage to the weave of the fabric, therefore please take care when cleaning.
 Do not directly spray the fabric with a high pressure hose and this can also cause damage to the fabric

 Shade Sails are engineered to withstand snow fall; this relates to fresh snow only.
 All frozen snow and ice must be removed straightaway.
 Never use a heat source underneath your sail, the fabric is not heat resistant and could become damaged.
 Ensure that trees or foliage do not come into contact with the sail.
 Prune back branches or foliage when required.

-Our Timber Shelters and Gazebos are constructed on site to your specific requirements using tanalised pressure treated FSC timber, therefore the maintenance of each Shelter or Gazebo will differ.
+Our timber shelters and gazebos are constructed on site to your specific requirements using tanalised pressure treated FSC timber, therefore the maintenance of each shelter or gazebo will differ.

-Polycarbonate Roof and Windows- in order to allow light through whilst blocking virtually all UV radiation, we recommend polycarbonate is cleaned as per the following:
+In order to allow light through whilst blocking virtually all UV radiation, we recommend polycarbonate is cleaned as per the following: